Black Friday deals lure some early U.S. shoppers, many buy online

 Enticing shoppers with deals this Black Friday is especially important for brick-and-mortar retailers given the continued switch to online shopping, which has forced chains such as Toys R Us, apparel retailers True Religion, The Limited, Rue 21 and off-price retailer Payless Shoe Source to file for bankruptcy this year.

-Major retail companies including Wal-Mart Stores Inc (WMT.N), Target Corp (TGT.N), Macy’s Inc (M.N) and J.C.
-Penney (JCP.N) opened their stores on Thursday evening and most have been offering extended holiday deals online starting as early as October instead of limiting them to one day.
+Major retail companies including Wal-Mart Stores Inc , Target Corp, Macy’s Inc and J.C.
+Penney opened their stores on Thursday evening and most have been offering extended holiday deals online starting as early as October instead of limiting them to one day.
 Some started offering in-store deals earlier this week to whet shoppers’ appetites.